jirenius/go-res/examples/book-collection/README.md

 # Book Collection example

-This is an example that lists of books which can be created, edited and deleted by multiple users simultaneously.
+This is an example RES service that shows a lists of books, where book titles can be added, edited and deleted by multiple users simultaneously.
 * It exposes a collection, `library.books`, containing book model references.
 * It exposes book models, `library.book.<BOOK_ID>`, of each book.
 * It allows setting the books' *title* and *author* property through the `set` method.